Get free quotes from up to 5 payroll solution suppliers!

 What is Bi-Weekly Payroll?

-Bi-Weekly pay is when employees are paid every other week on a specific day.
 For example, a bi-weekly pay frequency on a Thursday would mean employees get paid every other Thursday of the month.
 With bi-weekly payroll, employees are paid 26 paychecks a year, compared to 24 like bi-monthly receives.

 Semi-Monthly vs Bi-Weekly Payroll